misiektoja/instagram_monitor/README.md

 - **Anonymous download** of users' **story images and videos** without leaving view traces
 - **Download** of users' **post images and post / reel videos**
 - **Email notifications** for different events (new posts, reels, stories, changes in followings, followers, bio, profile pictures, visibility and errors)
+- **Webhook notifications** (Discord-compatible) for all monitored events
+- **Web-based dashboard** - modern, real-time UI on localhost with stats, mode toggle, manual check trigger, and activity feed
+- **Detailed follower logging** - fetches followers/followings every check to detect changes even when counts remain the same
+- **Dual UI modes**: 'user' mode (simple/minimal display) or 'config' mode (detailed with all settings and variables)
+- **Debug mode** with verbose output, shows every check, supports manual 'check' command to trigger immediate checks
+- **Last/Next check display** - always shows when the last check occurred and when the next one is scheduled
 - **Attaching changed profile pictures** and **stories/posts/reels images** directly in email notifications
 - **Displaying the profile picture** and **stories/posts/reels images** right in your terminal (if you have `imgcat` installed)
 - **Saving all user activities and profile changes** with timestamps to a **CSV file**